 Schools use a student’s GPA as one key factor in the admissions process, but it’s not the only factor.
 In general, the higher your GPA, the higher your chances of getting in to a school.
 And the more selective the institution, the higher your GPA needs to be – for the incoming class of 2021 at Harvard University, for example, the average high school GPA was 4.18.

 It’s important to note that GPA data for schools in the USA is generally provided as a range; there’s often not a strict cutoff since other factors also affect admission to a school.
 Plus, GPAs tend to get somewhat less weight in admissions decisions for Master’s degrees and MBA programs, especially if applicants have significant work experience and have a demonstrated track record of professional achievement.

 How do scholarship providers and student lenders use GPAs?

 Some scholarship competitions only consider candidates with a GPA above a certain threshold.
 For example, a scholarship competition may be open only to students with a GPA above 3.0.

 If you’re an international student applying for scholarships that require you to list your GPA, it’s very important to convert your grades into the U.S.-formatted GPA.
 Why?
-If the scholarship provider can’t determine if you meet the GPA requirement, you won’t pass their eligibility check.
-That means they won’t even consider you.
-So when you search through scholarship listings, make sure you have your GPA calculated and that you meet any eligibility requirements for the scholarship for which you are applying!
+If the scholarship provider can’t determine if you meet the GPA requirement, you won’t pass their eligibility check and won’t even be considered!
+So when you search through scholarship listings, make sure you have your GPA already calculated.

 Some student lenders operate in much the same way.
 Private lenders, whether in your home country or in the USA, typically don’t ask about your grades if your loan is collateralized, meaning that your parents have mortgaged their home or other property to secure the loan.
 That’s because the lender knows your educational or financial prospects don’t matter since it can seize your parents’ property if you fail to make your payments.